paepcke/jupyter_emacsy_plus/README.md

 - Cnt-x [?]> commands are supported via a secondary keymap dispatch.
 - Key binding changes accomplished by changing a table, similar to what would happen in a .emacs file.

 **Note**: Key **F1** or **Ctrl-x h** in a Jupyter cell show active bindings.
+It's a pop-up, so watch out for popup blocker if the help window does not appear.

-Current compatibility: Runs on Chrome/Firefox MAC OSX.
-On Linux both browsers have problems with incremental search.
-Other commands work there.
+Current compatibility: Runs on Chrome/Firefox MAC OSX/Linux.

 ###*Installation*